 Some people find that their injection site hurts after using Mounjaro.
 Here, as suggested above, you could try applying gentle pressure to that spot.
 It sounds simple, but scientific research shows that this can help to reduce pain.

-Applying an ice pack to the sore area is also an option and you can also use over-the-counter painkillers like paracetamol or ibuprofen.
+Applying an ice pack to the sore area is also an option and you can also use over-the-counter painkillers like paracetamol.
 Should the pain stick around or get worse, ask your doctor for advice.

 Your next steps